thrackle-io/rules-engine/docs/contributorGuides/README.md

 ## Testing

 All code changes should be accompanied by tests.
 If you are not sure how to write tests, please make yourself familiar with the [Foundry basic testing tools](https://book.getfoundry.sh/forge/writing-tests), [advanced testing tools](https://book.getfoundry.sh/forge/advanced-testing), and some of the fuzz testing available with [Echidna](https://github.com/crytic/echidna).
+Additionally, all code changes should pass static analysis by [slither](https://github.com/crytic/slither) for which the repo is configured to run the command in the root.
 If you're still having trouble writing tests, please feel free to reach out to the team, we're happy to help you reason through testing strategies.

 ## Adding a new feature

 Due to the diamond pattern setup, spinning up new features and enabling new functionality has never been easier!
-Whether you are modifying the current core contracts or spinning up a different contracts, all can be made to interact with the system as a whole using the diamondCut function.
+Whether you are modifying the current core contracts or deploying new contracts to integrate in, all can be made to interact with the system as a whole using the diamondCut function.
 This is a great way to add new functionality to the system without having to redeploy the entire system.
-Either modify the current contract in place, deploy a new contract to cut in and replace its previous version, or spin up a new contract to add into the system as a whole.
+Either modify the current contract in place, deploy a new contract to cut in and replace its previous version, or write a new contract in the form of a facet to add into the system as a whole.
 To learn more about how this operates, read more [here](https://eip2535diamonds.substack.com/i/38730553/diamond-upgrades).
 All new features should first go through a strenuous effort of having been tested on a local network and verified by external team members on a test network before being merged into mainnet release.

 ## Adding dependencies

 Foundry can sometimes get finnicky.
-Make sure all code changes are commited on your branch or no changes have been made before you add fresh dependencies to the code in place.
-If you are adding a new dependency, please make that it follows the styling of package dependencies as denoted in the `remappings.txt` file.
+To ensure that your development life is made easier as well as ours, please try to add all dependency changes in a single commit or a separate PR if at all possible.
+In addition, if you are adding a new dependency, please ensure that it follows the styling of package dependencies as denoted in the `remappings.txt` file.

 ## Branch names